Skip to content

 Are Nitrile Gloves Hazardous Waste?

-What can make gloves hazardous waste is if they’ve come into contact with dangerous chemicals, such as in a science lab.
+Like all personal protective equipment (PPE), used gloves can be considered biohazardous waste if they’ve come into contact with dangerous chemicals, such as in a science lab.

-If your gloves have come into contact with bodily fluids, then they are considered to be hazardous waste and you must be careful not to leave them lying around where they can harm others.
+Also, if your gloves have come into contact with bodily fluids, then they’re considered hazardous waste and you must be careful not to leave them lying around to avoid spreading disease.

 It’s also worth bearing in mind that disposable gloves can contain bacteria before they’re even used!